botify-hq/developers-docs/api_docs/markdowns/api/faq.md

 ### How to get the list of available fields?
-A full list of available fields to select, filter and compute metrics can be found in the [[Urls Datamodel;analysis-urls-datamodel]].
+A full list of available fields to select, filter and compute metrics can be found in the [[Urls Datamodel;analysis-datamodel]].

 ### How pagination works ?